London, Paris & the Chelsea Flower Show 9 days / Special Event Tours

 Windsor Castle $85* pp

 Led by a Blue Badge Guide, you’ll travel to Windsor for a guided visit to the world’s largest and longest-inhabited castle.
 Founded by William the Conqueror in 1070, Windsor has been the British Royal Family’s preferred retreat for the past 900 years.
 Step inside the State Apartments and St. George’s Chapel (closed Sundays), where the Knights of the Garter ceremony takes place.
 View the exhibit of royal treasures on display within the castle.
 You’ll then have time to stroll through the town of Windsor and have a look at Eton College, a prestigious prep school attended by Princes William and Harry.
 Please note: Windsor Castle is occasionally closed when in use by the Royal Family; a visit to Henry VIII’s Hampton Court will be substituted when necessary.
-Please note: This excursion requires advanced reservation and must be booked by 20 days prior to departure.

 They call it a flower show, but it’s more like a living art gallery